 In selecting food for our School-based Pantries, GBFB’s Community Initiatives Department ensures that each site receives healthy, culturally diverse, seasonal, and local foods.
 Current distributions often include carrots, oranges, apples, tofu, onions, potatoes, peanut butter, dried fruit, juice, canned beans and rice.

 We also provide a variety of nutrition resources at our School-based Pantries including:

-“GBFB’s School-based Pantries help students and their families get the food they need to stay active and healthy.” –Jonathan Tetrault, Director of Distribution Services
+“GBFB’s School-based Pantries help students and their families get the food they need to stay active and healthy.” –Jonathan Tetrault, Vice President of Community Impact

 Sign up for email and stay informed on our mission to end hunger here.